scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

 Wikipedia page does acknowledge that *empirically*, the residual cross-correlations are not exactly zero, but apparently without realizing that using $$\text{Cov}(\varepsilon_i, \varepsilon_j) = 0$$ as an approximation of reality makes the model so constrained as to render it trivial.
-I even asked ChatGPT, without luck of course (every time I ask something to ChatGPT, I secretly hope that it gives me an incorrect answer, it makes me feel better about myself).
+I even asked ChatGPT but needless to say, the result was disappointing (every time I ask something to ChatGPT, I secretly hope that it gives me an incorrect answer: it makes me feel a bit less concerned about the imminent AI takeover prophetized by X/Twitter experts).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-After spending a few hours searching through old papers, I finally found one written by Fama in 1968[^5] that precisely discusses the issue.
+Trying my luck at searching through old papers instead, I finally found one written by Fama in 1968[^5] that precisely discusses the issue.
 Fama also notices that the three conditions in
 $$\eqref{eq:hypothesis}$$ cannot hold all at once.
 In fact, he still makes a small mistake by stating that even the second condition cannot hold by itself[^6] (we will revisit this case in the